 Drug Treatment

-A drug called Quinidine is used in Brugada Syndrome patients who have repeated ICD shocks or an ‘arrhythmic storm’ .
+A drug called Quinidine is used in Brugada Syndrome patients who have repeated ICD shocks or an ‘arrhythmic storm’.
 Intravenous Isoprenaline (a form of adrenaline) is also helpful in the emergency treatment of arrhythmic storms in Brugada Syndrome.

-As the changes of Brugada Syndrome on ECG are unmasked by a febrile states, aggressive treatment of all febrile episodes is recommended with antipyretics like aspirin and paracetamol and cold sponges.
+As the changes of Brugada Syndrome on ECG are unmasked by febrile states, aggressive treatment of all febrile episodes is recommended with antipyretics like aspirin and paracetamol and cold sponges.
 Hypokalemia, large carbohydrate meals and alcohol and very hot baths have also been incriminated and should be avoided.

 Drugs that can cause Brugada-like changes on the ECG are best avoided and include: Class 1antiarrhythmic drugs like flecainide, beta and alpha adrenergic blockers, channel blockers like verapamil, diltiazem, nifedipine, nitrates, potassium channel openers like nicorandil, tricyclic and tetracyclic antidepressants, phenothiazines and antidepressants like fluoxetine.
 Alcohol and cocaine can cause dangerous heart rhythms in patients with Brugada Syndrome.
 A website www.brugadadrugs.org gives a list of drugs to be avoided, preferably avoided and potential antiarrhythmic drugs in Brugada Syndrome.